wamuir/go-xslt/README.md

 # Description

-Go module that performs XSL transformation via Libxslt.
+`go-xslt` is a Go module that performs basic XSL transformations via Libxslt.

 # Installation

 You'll need the development kits for libxml2 and libxslt.
 Install these via your package manager.
-For instance, is using `apt` then:
+For instance, if using `apt` then:

     sudo apt install libxml2-dev libxslt-dev